-9) RDG strongly supports close working relationships between the Welsh and UK Governments to ensure that the services delivered by the Wales and Borders franchise remains part of an integrated GB network; providing the passenger with easy access to the rest of the rail network, as well as maintaining or enhancing the current level of cross-border services.
+9) RDG regards government collaboration as a key enabler of good design and specification.
+As such we strongly support close working relationships between the Welsh and UK Governments to ensure that the services delivered by the Wales and Borders franchise remains part of an integrated GB network, providing the passenger with easy access to the rest of the rail network, and maintaining or enhancing the current level of cross-Borders services.